This pre-season hockey tune-up will help get you ready for your season

 Diet When you know you’ll be less active, avoid those simple carbohydrates.
 If you work a 9 to 5 job staring at a computer screen all day, opt for the salad with grilled chicken instead of the pizza and coke for lunch.
 Save the heavy carbs/high-calorie “cheat” days for when you’re most active: game day, gym day, helping a friend move, going hiking, etc.

-The reverse is equally important: Don’t skimp on carbs on game days (I tell this to my dad all the time!).
+The reverse is equally important: Don’t skimp on carbs on game days (I tell this to my hockey player dad all the time!).
 If you eat nothing but protein and veggies on a day when you need the extra energy boost, you’ll find yourself dragging and sluggish during your game.
 Modern nutrition wisdom says that carbs are the enemy; that’s because modern exercise consists of 8 hours of keystrokes and “12-oz. curls” at the bar after work.
-As athletes (yes, even us beer leaguers are athletes on game day), we need carbs to help us get energized enough for our bodies to perform at their fullest potential.
+As athletes (yes, even beer leaguers are athletes on game day), we need carbs to help us get energized enough for our bodies to perform at their fullest potential.
 For best results, go for complex carbs like whole grains, fruits, etc.

 Exercise Get some cardio in.
 This doesn’t necessarily mean you must stick to cardio in the classic sense of running or bicycling for hours on end.
 Studies have shown that biking works the same muscle groups that skating does (personally, I can’t stand running on the treadmill or biking for any longer than the recommended minimum of 15 to 20 minutes—I just find it so boring).
 Choose an exercise that you enjoy doing; one you could see yourself getting into a good routine with.